 Saturday/ Sunday Lunch: Registration Fees do not include lunch meals.
-Lunch (super-nutritious, organic, vegan, gluten-free) is available on Saturday and Sunday for purchase for $12 in advance with registration, limited availability on-site or BYO.
+Lunch will be available on Saturday and Sunday for purchase on-site from BVSD School Food Project for $8 or BYO.

 Registration fees cover the licensing fee to rebroadcast the national plenaries.
 Registration fees apply to all events (broadcast plenaries and local plenaries) in the main auditorium.
 Admission is free and open to the public for individual sessions and workshops.
 Seating priority in the session rooms will be granted to those with a full event pass.

 Full-time students at University of Colorado Boulder and Naropa University do not need to pay registration fees for the plenaries, sessions/ workshops as their admission is covered through the generous sponsorship of the CU Environmental Center and Naropa University.